akashsahu006/inito-task/readme.md

-# Assignment Question:In-Memory File System
+# Assignment Submission: In-Memory File System

+##Commands

 1. `mkdir`: Create a new directory.
 2. `cd`: Changes the current directory.
 Support navigating to the parent directory using `..`, moving to the root directory using `/`, and navigating to a specified absolute path.
 Basically anything that you can do in a normal terminal.
 Since there is no user level implementation, ~ and / should take you to root.